x

 To ensure your usability testing script is tip top and your test subjects are not confused by any part of the testing process you should run a dry run of your test before you start usability testing with real users.
 You can do this with a colleague who did not participate in creating the test or a friend.

-This is especially important with remote usability tests and unmoderated usability testing methods as here test participants rely heavily on the instructions.
+This is especially important with remote usability tests and unmoderated usability testing methods as here test target users rely heavily on the instructions.

 💡Tip